Cammi (character): Avengers Arena

 Cammi is one of sixteen teenagers kidnapped by Arcade, who forces them to fight each other to the death in his latest version of Murderworld.
 As the games in Murderworld begin, Cammi fights Rebecca Ryker and gives her the nickname Death Locket.
 As the young heroes sleep for the night, they are stalked by an unidentified cybernetic creature.
-Juston is attacked and the Sentinel he is working on folds around him, crushing him.
+Juston Seyfert is attacked and the Sentinel he is working on folds around him, crushing him.
 After a brief fight, Cammi teams up with Darkhawk to find the stalker.
 Cammi is ambushed by X-23, who has been hunting the mysterious stalker as well.
 Disappointed in herself, Cammi pushes herself into an intense training session.
-Nico saves Cammi from an avalanche by using a "snow globe" spell and Chase busts her free.
+Nico Minoru saves Cammi from an avalanche by using a "snow globe" spell and Chase Stein busts her free.
 As gratitude, she offers to teach them survival skills in exchange for some firepower.
 Cammi also notes the death toll is at four, with two officially dead and two missing.

 After being injured by Apex, Nico sacrifices herself by staying behind to get the other survivors to safety.
 The remaining teenage heroes catch up to Reptil and Hazmat and are invited to have shark steaks with them.
 Cullen Bloodstone confronts Reptil about their ignorance to the ongoing war, which Cammi agrees with before leaving to find Nico or avenge her.
 Everyone agrees to go back out into Murderworld.
 After Nara's death, Nico finally snaps and tries to kill everyone.
-When Chase refuses to let Cammi stop Nico, she broke his arm and leg, taking the Darkhawk amulet for herself to stop Nico from killing everyone.
-Cammi gives Chase the amulet again when Apex unleashes bugs, a sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
-Soon after, Deathlocket stops the fight by killing Apex, and everyone is able to escape Murderworld and disperse.
+When Chase refuses to let Cammi stop Nico, she breaks his arm and leg, taking the Darkhawk amulet to stop Nico from killing everyone.
+Cammi returns the amulet to Chase when Apex unleashes bugs, a sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
+Soon after, Death Locket stops the fight by killing Apex, and everyone is able to escape Murderworld and disperse.